 The best vegetables for dogs are:

-Broccoli contains a huge variety of vitamins, including vitamin K, vitamin C and potassium, which improve bone density, battle diseases, and improve heart health in dogs.
-You can serve it steamed with yoghurt or cottage cheese, which are also rich in calcium.
+Broccoli contains a huge variety of vitamins, including vitamin K, vitamin C and potassium, which help maintain healthy bone function, supports immune system, and helps support heart function in dogs.
+You can serve it steamed with yogurt or cottage cheese, which are also rich in calcium.

 Green beans are full of important vitamins and minerals.
-They are also low-calorie and rich in fiber, which can help dogs feel full.
+They are also low in calories and rich in dietary fibre, which can help dogs feel full.
 They can be raw, canned, steamed or chopped.

-Sweet potatoes are great for digestive health because they are high in fiber.
-They contain vitamin B6, vitamin C, and manganese, plus they are rich in the antioxidant beta-carotene.
+Sweet potatoes are great for digestive health because they are high in fibre.
+They contain vitamin B6, vitamin C, and manganese, plus they are rich with the antioxidant beta-carotene, giving them their yellow colour.
 Be sure to cook sweet potatoes before feeding them to your dog.

-Celery is low in calories and contains many vitamins including A and C, which are antioxidants that will help keep your dog young and healthy.
+Celery is low in calories and contains vitamins A, C, and K, folate, potassium, and manganese that help keep animals in peak condition.

 Cucumbers are a great treat for dogs that have to lose weight.
 They have a high water content and are crunchy which makes them a tasty and hydrating summer treat.
 However, do not feed them pickles.
 These contain added spices and salt that can be harmful at worst and unnecessary at best.